(Korean mixed vegetable and noodle stir fry)

 - Bring a large saucepan of water to a boil over medium-high heat.
 Stir in the noodles and cook for 5 minutes.
 Remove from heat and let set for another 5 minutes until soft.
 Drain, rinse with cold water and set aside.

-- Heat the sesame oil in a wok or large sauté pan over medium flame.
-Add the beef and sauté until just cooked through, about 3-4 minutes.
+- Heat the sesame oil in a wok or large saute pan over medium flame.
+Add the beef and sauté until just cooked through, about 3 or 4 minutes.
 Remove to a plate and set aside.

 - Add a little more oil to the wok or pan if necessary and toss in the onions and carrots.
 Sauté until the onion is just translucent.
-Add the mushrooms and garlic and sauté 1-2 minutes more.
-Finally add the spinach and scallions and sauté until the spinach is just wilted.
+Add the mushrooms and garlic and saute 1 or 2 minutes more.
+Finally add the spinach and scallions and saute until the spinach is just wilted.

 - Transfer to a serving dish and garnish with the toasted sesame seeds.
 Serve hot, cold or at room temperature.